on Lower Back Pain

 In New Zealand and Australia we may have access to accurate information sources, health-care approaches that provide appropriate support for self-management of uncomplicated low back pain, and to specialised effective interventions, such as multidisciplinary rehabilitation, for complex persistent low back pain.

-In Christchurch we have the Pain Management Centre at Burwood, often the last resort to get answers.
+In Christchurch we have the Pain Management Centre at Burwood, often the last resort to get answers, but can be difficult to get an appointment.

-The latest ideas are that pain management shouldn’t be more medications, as this is rarely the total answer, often drugs need to be increased as they lose their effectiveness, increasing the number of side effects.
+The latest ideas are that pain management shouldn’t be more medications.
+It is now known that taking pills for your chronic pain is rarely the total answer.
+Often drugs need to be increased as they lose their effectiveness, increasing the number of side effects.

-Increased use of ineffective potentially unsafe treatments has wasted limited health-care resources and harmed patients.
+Increased use of ineffective potentially unsafe treatments, we are now coming to realise, has wasted limited health-care resources and harmed patients.
 The epidemic of addiction and rising mortality resulting from increased opioid prescribing in the USA over the past 20 years is a dramatic example of the disastrous effects of damaging medical intervention.